Frequently Asked Questions

 The due dates for Student Services and Amenities Fee can be found in My Enrolment, and on the relevant invoice.
 Alternatively, see the Due Dates for Student Fees page for information about due dates.

-Eligible students are able to defer their SSAF through the SA-HELP loan scheme, to be paid at a later date.
+Eligible students should defer their SSAF through the SA-HELP loan scheme, to be paid at a later date.
 Eligibility for SA HELP is restricted to Australian citizens, or Permanent Humanitarian visa holders enrolled in an award course.

 It should be noted that no refund or remission of the SSAF is available following withdrawal after census date.